gisquick/gisquick-doc/administrator-manual/user-management.rst

 User management
 ===============

-Currently user accounts can be managed only manually from Django shell.
+Currently, user accounts can be managed only manually from Django shell.

 At first, log in to Gisquick Django application server.
 The following